Updated: Jun 16

 FB 30 – 8 Week Fat Loss For Busy People for Losing Weight, Tone Up and Build Lean Muscle;

 FB Booty – Booty Boot Camp for Butt and Tights;

 FB Bored Easily – Workout Program for People Who Get Bored Easily;

 FB Bodyweight – Bodyweight Only Fat Loss Program.

-Currently, I counted 26 workout programs in total where the cheapest is $7.99 and the most expensive $19.99, thus all sales go back to adding features and content to the website or at least this is what's mentioned on their website.
-If that's true then that’s quite special.
+Currently, I counted 26 workout programs in total where the cheapest is $7.99 USD and the most expensive is $19.99 USD (2).

 With Fitness Blender everything is usually super organized regardless of which one you go for - free or paid content.